-The key to this recipe really comes down to choosing an enchilada sauce you really love.
-It doesn't matter if it is red or green, just that it has lots of flavor and is something you want to eat.
-If you have trouble finding one that you love, try substituting a salsa you really like.
-It will turn out just as good.
+The key to this recipe really comes down to choosing a salsa or enchilada sauce you really love.
+It doesn't matter if it is red or green, just that it is flavorful and something you want to eat.
+If you have trouble finding one that you love, consider making these with homemade pico de gallo, salsa verde, ranchero sauce, or even taco seasoning.

 Whenever I post a stuffed zucchini recipe, it always gets the wheels turning and people are inspired to make their own.
 Here are the basic steps to making your own stuffed zucchini,